Quick Start

 kubectl label namespace default istio.io/dataplane-mode=Kmesh

-Apply the following configuration to create sample applications:
+Apply the following configuration to deploy sleep and httpbin:

 kubectl apply -f ./samples/httpbin/httpbin.yaml